afni/apaper_afni_proc/README.md

 tar -xf demo_apaper_afni_proc_task.tgz
 ```

-The raw data tree for Ex.
-2 is located in data_00_basic/,
+The raw data tree is located in data_00_basic/,
 with the following BIDS file structure (though afni_proc.py
 does not require any particular file structure to run processing):
 ```